 - MongoDB is faster as compared to RDBMS due to efficient indexing and storage techniques.

-- There are a few terms which are related in both the databases.
+- There are a few terms that are related in both databases.
 What’s called Table in RDBMS is called a Collection in MongoDB.
-Similarly, a Tuple is called a Document and A Column is called a Field.
-MongoDB provides a default ‘_id’ (if not provided explicitly) which is a 12 byte hexadecimal number which assures the uniqueness of every document.
+Similarly, a Row is called a Document and a Column is called a Field.
+MongoDB provides a default ‘_id’ (if not provided explicitly) which is a 12-byte hexadecimal number that assures the uniqueness of every document.
 It is similar to the Primary key in RDBMS.

 Features of MongoDB:

 - Document Oriented: MongoDB stores the main subject in the minimal number of documents and not by breaking it up into multiple relational structures like RDBMS.
 For example, it stores all the information of a computer in a single document called Computer and not in distinct relational structures like CPU, RAM, Hard disk, etc.

 - Indexing: Without indexing, a database would have to scan every document of a collection to select those that match the query which would be inefficient.
 So, for efficient searching Indexing is a must and MongoDB uses it to process huge volumes of data in very less time.